 ESRC grants are available for students who:

 SGSSS funds postgraduate students with outstanding academic backgrounds and research potential.
 All applicants are expected to meet the ESRC Eligibility criteria summarized in the ESRC Postgraduate Funding Guide (for a more detailed version of student eligibility criteria, please see the UKRI guidance published in October 2020).
 Applicants must hold or be predicted a First or a good 2:1 undergraduate degree in the social sciences, or have relevant comparable experience.
-Additionally, if you are applying for a +3 award then you must also hold or be completing a Masters degree in the social sciences, which satisfies the ESRC 2015 methods training requirements.
+Additionally, if you are applying for a +3.5 award then you must also hold or be completing a Masters degree in the social sciences, which satisfies the ESRC 2015 methods training requirements (this guidance will be updated for the 23/24 application cycle).

 Part-time awards are permitted and the funding and award lengths are pro-rated accordingly, in accordance with the ESRC Postgraduate Funding Guide.